Relintai/pandemonium_engine_docs/03_usage/19_plugins/editor/05_spatial_gizmos.md

 ```

 Note that we just added some handles in the redraw method, but we still need to implement
-the rest of handle-related callbacks in `EditorSpatialGizmo( EditorSpatialGizmo )`
+the rest of handle-related callbacks in `EditorSpatialGizmo`
 to get properly working handles.